-Engaged teams involve passion and, an environment of trust and the creation of adventures in order to achieve outstanding results and when that those same principles are applied to a Client-Supplier relationship, magical things can happen.
+Engaged teams involve passion and, an environment of trust and the creation of adventures in order to achieve outstanding results and when those same principles are applied to a Client-Supplier relationship, magical things can happen.

 A recent article by Oleg Vishnepolsky, If you TRUST your people, it does NOT MATTER where they work.
 Do you AGREE? got us thinking.